craigh411/LaravelFileUploader/README.md

 ## Basic Usage

-Beacuse LaravelFileUploader uses the `symfony/HttpFoundation` you can pass $request->file('input_name') directly into the file method.
+Beacuse LaravelFileUploader uses the `symfony/HttpFoundation` you can pass `$request->file('input_name')` directly into the file method.

-If you've added the alias for the facade, then you can use the following:
+If you've added the alias for the facade, then you can use:

 `Upload::file($request->file('file'))->move();`